 DO NOT use alcohol based stains or strong solvents finishes on WoodWall™.

 DO NOT install over solid timber substrates.

-DO NOT cut through the surface paper of the drywall during installation.
+DO NOT cut through the surface paper of the plasterboard during installation.

 DO NOT install over surfaces which are subject to extreme temperature changes.